 How To Start A Nonprofit In California

 To start a nonprofit corporation in California, begin by filing nonprofit articles of incorporation with the California Secretary of State.
-California currently charges a $0 base filing fee, a price drop from $30 that will last until June 30, 2023, though fees may be higher depending on the filing options you choose.
+California charges a filing fee depending on the type of nonprofit you are starting.
 California will incorporate three types of nonprofit corporations: public benefit, mutual benefit, and religious corporations, each with their own forms and requirements for the articles of incorporation.
 This web page assumes you are forming a nonprofit public benefit corporation.

 Starting a California Nonprofit Guide: